sulu/SuluContentBundle/UPGRADE.md

 TODO provide here a general doctrine migration which support up/down.

-#### Update your Content Entities
+#### Update your ContentRichEntity class and DimensionContent class

-In your entity you need to change the createDimensionContent method:
+In your "ContentRichEntity" class you need to change the createDimensionContent method:

 ```diff
 -    public function createDimensionContent(DimensionInterface $dimension): DimensionContentInterface